top of page

 Waste blockages are a 3-step high-pressure water jet drain cleaning process.

-What Is a Drain Tree Root Blockage?
+What Is a Sewer Tree Root Blockage?

 95% of the damage inflicted upon earthenware drainage pipes is caused by deterioration due to old age as pipes made from clay have a finite life.
 PVC pipes were fully approved for sewer and SWV applications during the 1970's which means any earthenware drainage pipes still in service today are 50 to over 100 years old and still account for at least 80% of all private sewer and stormwater systems owned by homeowners and the main reason why tree root blockages in Sydney are so prolific.
 95% of the damage to PVC pipes is caused by either physical or stress related damage sometime after installation by such things as incorrect installation, natural ground movement or unrelated nearby building, landscaping or other trade related excavation works.

 It is possible to have damaged pipes without tree root intrusions causing sewer blockages which is treated as a waste blockage, however, if you do have tree roots growing into your drains you will also have damaged or defective pipes as in this instance you cannot have one without the other.
-This means the blockage inside your drain will consist of backed-up waste material and tree root intrusions causing the drain to stop flowing.
-Tree root blockages are different to waste blockages because the tree root intrusions inside the sewer or stormwater pipes causing the blockage are part of and attached to a much larger root system on the outside of the pipe and so the tree roots on the inside of the drain need to be inspected with a drain camera before, during, and after being removed using high-pressure root cutting nozzles.
+This means the blockage inside your drain will consist of both backed-up waste material and tree root intrusions causing the drain to stop flowing.
+Tree root blockages are different to waste blockages because the tree root intrusions growing inside the sewer pipes causing the blockage are part of and attached to a much larger root system on the outside of the pipe and so the tree roots on the inside of the drain need to be inspected with a drain camera before, during, and after being removed using high-pressure root cutting nozzles.

 Tree root blockages are a 4-step high-pressure water jet drain cleaning and tree root cutting process.